theompm/Coursera_Capstone/capstone_description.md

 - Borough
 - State

-With *Nominatim* from the library *geopy.geocoders* you will get the geographical coordinates of the districts.
+With *Nominatim* from the library *geopy.geocoders* we will get the centered geographical coordinates of boroughs.

-Get the venues from Foursquare API.
+Get the venues from *Foursquare API* searching by coordinates.

+With this data we will create a map and information chart of clusters to solve the problem.